What Is a Meta Description?

 Here’s an example from WordPress:

-Note that Google may bold keywords from the query (or other highly relevant text).
+Also, Google may bold keywords from the query (or other highly relevant text) that are found in your meta description.
 This helps users to scan results and find pages that match their needs.

 Of course, it’s best to control your site’s snippets as much as possible.
 So you can protect your branding.

 That’s why you need to write effective meta descriptions.

 Further reading: What Are Rich Snippets & How to Get Them